rahulmedicharla/HackOhio2022/README.md

 </ul>
 Jack Italiano
 <ul>
-<li>Developed Interpreter from pre-formatted strings to recursive object representations for easy access to the code.</li>
+<li>Developed Interpreter from pre-formatted strings to recursive object representations for easy access to code.</li>
 <li>Developed Interpreter from objects to python syntax using recursive decent parsing.</li>
 </ul>
 </ul>